The Salutation Inn is owned by the South Western Hotel & Catering Company Ltd and was purchased on New Year’s Eve 2010 from Punch Taverns.

 Amelia was born into the hospitality trade and worked in various establishments across Devon and New Zealand.
-Local faces will know Amelia from her time at The Turf Locks managing the bar team, running a tight ship.
 Amelia has been fortunate to work in New Zealand for a few seasons including working at boutique hotel Awaroa Lodge in the Abel Tasman.
-Amelia’s love of travel landed her as Cabin Crew at Exeter’s own airline FlyBe for two years.
-As chef Tom’s wife, Amelia lives on site and has been involved behind the scenes from the beginning of the journey.
+Amelia’s love of travel landed her as Cabin Crew at Exeter’s own airline FlyBe for two years, before joining Tom running the Salutation in 2014.

 My passion for pastry began in my hometown, Budapest.
 I started learning about pastries and cakes at the age of 15.
 One year later I become an apprentice in one of the best and oldest Fine Dine Experience in Hungary: Gundel Restaurant.

 In 2013 I moved to the UK, and worked at The Grove Hotel in Hertfordshire.
 Stephen Tarling the head pastry chef back then, gave me opportunity to learn the British pastry way, starting with scones and a Victoria sponge.